Higgins 75 logo

 Green hospitals

 Having green hospital buildings offers several benefits for healthcare workers and patients.
 There are many international studies, including The World Green Building Council’s Business Case for Green Building, that show how healthcare facilities within green buildings provide higher quality patient care.
 The benefits include an 8.5% reduction in hospital stays, an 11% reduction in secondary infections and 15% faster recovery times.
 Patients also tend to feel calmer, more comfortable and have greater peace of mind in sustainable hospitals.
-Another report found hospitals that employ green building practices are more likely to receive donations, funding and subsidies through their increased energy efficiency and efforts to limit greenhouse gas emissions.
+A

 higgins-coatings-education-industryGreen schools